vincetiu8/covid-tower-defense/README.md

 ├── numpy 1.16.2
 ```

 You can install Python 3 from [the python website](https://www.python.org/).
-You need
+You
-to install the Python packages (pygame, pytmx, numpy)
+also need to install the Python packages (pygame, pytmx, numpy)
 [via the command line using pip](https://www.w3schools.com/python/python_pip.asp).

 Once you've cloned the repository, run `sergeant_t_cell.py` and enjoy the game!